Table of Contents

 Or is GP’s built in security enough to not have to worry about a separate security plugin?

 I’ve been doing lots of research in this area.
-There are lots of plugins to stop in-line attacks, similar to a WAF.
+There is a number of plugins to stop in-line attacks, similar to a WAF or what is called “virtual patching”.

-Granted you shouldn’t even have files, but if you’re already infected or a file is uploaded via FTP or another method.
+Granted you shouldn’t have non-WordPress files on your site.
+But if you’re already infected or a file is uploaded via FTP or another method.
 There is no real protection since WordFence or other plugins can’t see these files.

-The issue with a PHP WAF is that it’s slow and takes lots of resources, which is an issue with PHP by design.
-Facebook tried to solve the PHP issue with HHVM, but that’s now abandoned due to PHP getting better overall performance-wise and trying to make everything work properly started to become a toll.
+The issue with a PHP WAF is that it’s coded in PHP which is at times slow and resource-intensive.
+Facebook tried to solve the PHP issue with HHVM, but that’s now abandoned due to PHP getting better overall performance-wise, and trying to make everything work properly started to become a toll.
+HHVM now only supports the Hack language.

 Supposedly Varnish can do some sort of WAF, but now you have a pretty complicated stack of Varnish->NGiNX->PHP.